antler-hat/video-card-importer/README.md

    ./scripts/build.sh
    ```

-3. The built app will be in `build/CanonVideoImporter.app`
+3. The built app will be in `build/AVCHDVideoImporter.app`

 ## Usage

-1. Connect your Canon camera or memory card to your Mac
+1. Connect your camera or memory card to your Mac
-2. Launch Canon Video Importer
+2. Launch AVCHD Video Importer
-3. The app will automatically scan for Canon drives
+3. The app will automatically scan for AVCHD drives
 4. Click on a drive to view its videos
 5. Select the videos you want to import using:
    - Individual checkboxes
    - "Select All" button
    - "Select None" button
+   - Shift-click for range selection
 6. Click the "Import" button
 7. Choose a destination folder
 8. Wait for the import to complete